darkogolovic/HotelInternApp/README.md

-# The hotel intern App
+# The hotel Intern App

+Made with React, React Query, Supabase